Yelp/paasta/docs/source/autoscaling.rst

     ``http://$HOST:$PORT/$endpoint``).
 Defaults to 'status'.

 :uwsgi:
   Makes a request on a HTTP endpoint on your service.
-Extects a response with a JSON body containing the current uwsgi state (see `this page
+Expects a response with a JSON body containing the current uwsgi state (see `this page
   <http://uwsgi-docs.readthedocs.io/en/latest/StatsServer.html>`_ for the
   expected format).
 Uses the percentage of non-idle workers as the utilization